 - Integration with existing systems: Professionals can help integrate your new security system with your existing smart devices, like smoke and carbon dioxide detectors and thermostats.

 Drawbacks of professional installation

 The main drawback to having your system professionally installed is the cost, although some companies may offer free professional installation when you purchase equipment.

 - Higher price: Professionally installed systems are almost always more expensive than DIY systems, so if you’re on a budget, consider DIY.

-- Harder to transfer: Since many professionally installed systems are designed specially for the home you’re in, they can be hard to transfer to another house.
+- Harder to transfer: Since many professionally installed systems are designed especially for the home you’re in, they can be hard to transfer to another house.

-- May require a long contract: Although companies are starting to move away from lengthy contracts, there are still some that want you to sign a multiple-year service contract.
+- May require a long contract: Although companies are starting to move away from lengthy contracts, there are still some that want you to sign a several-year service contract.